adammon/TCZ-Guacamole/README.md

 6. Build out phaser code - WORKING - Proximity working.
 7. Build out torpedo code - WORKING - Uses 1AP and can fire from anywhere, but misses 50% of the time. hahaha)
 8. Figure out Hail so it's better (Works now but takes up a lot of space.
 SHould it use an AP?)
 9. Figure out reload.
 (Have to be proximal to starbase.
-Available at 1,1,1,1 and 15,15,9,9
+Available at 1,1,1,1 and 15,15,9,9.
+Completed
-10. Character origination
+10. Character origination.
+WORKING.